Yuriy29/Search_Movie-/README.md

 # Movie Explorer

-A modern **Android movie browsing application** built with **Jetpack Compose** that allows users to explore top-rated films, search by title, and manage favorites with local persistence.
+A modern **Android movie browsing application** built with **Jetpack Compose** that allows users to explore top-rated films, search by title

 ## Features